amirali/kutt/README.md

 ## CLI

-Signup in kutt.it and in setting menu generate an API Key and run `kutt config-api`
+Signup in kutt.it and in setting menu generate an API Key and run `kutt config help`

-(please use python 3 for install and run kutt)
 ```
 > pip install kutt
 ```